SantoriniDave.com

 Chic, 45-acre luxury resort on the beach and 9 kms from Kos Town.
 Stylish rooms and suites have bathtubs and furnished balconies with views.
 Suites add seating areas.
 The hotel has a jaw-droppingly beautiful infinity pool with splendid sea views.
 The resort offers B&B, half-board, full-board, and all-inclusive options.

-Huge kid-friendly resort (6 km from Kos Town) with a pebble beach, many interesting water features (seafront lagoon pool with waterfalls), and a staggering range of accommodation options that include refined, summer-type ambience, rooms, bungalows, bungalow suites, maisonettes, penthouse suites, dream villas, and royal pavilions, to name a few.
-Basic rooms start out with rattan furniture, fridges, bathtubs, and balconies/terraces with sea/garden views.
-Suites and villas have private pools, private gardens, and 4-poster beds, depending on the category.
+Huge kid-friendly resort (4 km from Kos Town) with a pebble beach and many interesting water features including a seafront lagoon pool with waterfalls.
+It offers a staggering range of accommodation options including refined rooms, bungalows, suites, and royal pavilions.
+Basic rooms start out with rattan furniture, fridges, bathtubs, and balconies or terraces.
+Suites and villas have private pools and gardens.

 Luxurious adults-only resort (plenty of stone, wood, & marble) set on a gentle hill and dotted with a total of 21 infinity pools.
 The lovely rooms, suites, and villas feature sofa beds and furnished terraces/balconies.
 The 42 double guest rooms (starting category) share 11 swimming pools; suites add tiled floors, living rooms, walk-in wardrobes, and private pools; and the bi-level villas add more space.
 The hotel has a private beach and there’s a local bus stop into Kardamena town (4 km).